 About a year ago, we started praying together as a family after dinner.
 With two three-year-olds at the table, brevity is important and direction is necessary.
 The predictability of a prayer schedule has helped the kids participate with increasing independence, though we’ll still get the occasional, “I don’t know what to say,” and have to provide a prompt.
 Our goal is to do this every night, but it’s probably closer to 3-4 times a week.
-We always pray in age order, youngest to oldest, and cover a range of topics that we hope encourages a passion for the mission, for the church, and ultimately, for God.
+We cover a range of topics that we hope stirs a passion for the mission, for the church, and ultimately, for God.
 If you want to grow in prioritizing family prayer, I’d highly recommend creating a schedule.
 Here is a breakdown of the one we use:

 Sovereign Grace (our local church): God has designed us to live in community with one another, predominantly in the context of local churches.
 With this in mind, we should consistently pray for the health and mission of our churches.
 On some nights, we pray for the salvation of attenders or that children would understand what is being taught in Sunday school.
 We pray that our pastors would grow in their passion for God and be protected from discouragement, burnout, and temptation.
 We pray for our congregation to grow in evangelism and in our love for one another.

 Mission partners: There are a few ministries/missionaries that we financially support on a monthly basis.
 It’s tempting to allow such support to become nothing more than another bill, which we don’t want to happen.
 When we pray for the spiritual health and missional fruit of those we’re supporting, our hearts remain engaged in the ministry they are doing.
 So we typically pick one organization or missionary, remind our children of the focus of their ministry, and pray according to their current requests or endeavors.